stanleywalker1/digital_phone_fishbowl/README.md

  * Debugger is active!
  * Debugger PIN: ***-***-***
 ```
-if your get the following error message: `ModuleNotFoundError: No module named 'flask_socketio'`, try typing the following command to install the module:
+If your get the following error message: `ModuleNotFoundError: No module named 'flask_socketio'`, try typing the following command to install the module:
 `$ pip3 install flask-socketio`.